Nudism and Discrimination of Single Nudist Guys: Yay or Nay?

 But speaking to the single male policies overall, we think there’s a better way to operate: Let everyone in and don’t discriminate at all.

-That being said, I understand why clubs discriminate, and we have done the same at certain YNA events in the past.
-At some indoor events, we monitored our guest list and restricted the number of single men in order to have a better ratio.
+That being said, I understand why clubs discriminate, and I have done the same at certain events I’ve organized in the past for YNA.
+At some indoor events, my partner and I monitored our guest list and restricted the number of single men in order to have a better ratio.
 One of our main concerns was to have new, single women show up and feel uncomfortable being surrounded by a lot of men in a confined space.

 When you don’t get as many women, you want the ones that do attend to feel at ease and not like they’ve just walked into a male voyeur party. (*Not that it’s actually like that, as most naturist men are not voyeurs, but it can feel like that to a woman who’s new to it.)